 Ice skating is one of the best things to do in Canmore in winter!
 The Canmore Recreation Centre has public skating for those extra frigid days when you are looking for an indoor activity in Canmore in the winter.

 Otherwise, you can find outdoor skating rinks around the town of Canmore.
 While you’ll find the Canmore pond on most lists of things to do in Canmore in winter, make sure to check the conditions before planning a day around it.
-In 2021, the pond did not freeze enough for skating or to have the Zamboni on it to clear the ice.
+The pond needs to be frozen enough that they can clear it with the Zamboni.

 With any luck, you might get to enjoy some wild ice skating.
 One of the best winter activities, is skating on a frozen lake with incredible mountain views around you.
 Wild ice skating is very dependent on the winter conditions.
 The lakes need to freeze over without being covered in snow.